tudorpaultoma/ci-secureVPC/README.md

  - EIP
     - A payable resource that will be associated to the NAT Gateway and provide the source for the outbound internet traffic

+# Deployment

+This solution can be deployed with Tencent Infrastructure as Code (TIC) - https://intl.cloud.tencent.com/product/tic Alternatively, you can add the provider section and deploy with Terraform

+# Author
+ - Tudor Paul Toma - Clous Solutions Architect - Tencent Cloud